How to lower your home loan interest rate to as little as 2%

 The average Aussie household now owes about twice as much as its members bring in across an average year.
 Collectively, we owe something like $2.5 trillion in household debt.
 If borrowing money were an Olympic sport, Australians would be decent contenders for the gold!

 There are plenty of advantages of making use of the credit offered to us.
 Borrowing money allows us to own things now rather than waiting for them.
-Used wisely, borrowed money can help us make even more money and build our wealth.
+Used wisely, borrowed money can help you make even more money and build your wealth.

 But there’s also plenty of pitfalls.
 People can overextend themselves and borrow more money than they can pay back.
 When financial conditions change, they can find themselves in extremely serious trouble.
 I believe we’re on the verge of just such a time now.
 With interest rates at record lows and housing prices booming in recent years, Australians have been borrowing like there’s no tomorrow.